-When Grandma thought of Christmas pie recipes, she was thinking of mincemeat pie filling.
+When Grandma chose an old fashioned Christmas mince pie recipe, it had to have mincemeat pie filling.
 Mincemeat pies and tarts are an absolute necessity if you plan to celebrate a traditional Christmas with all the trimmings.
-Enjoy trying these vintage Christmas pies from Grandma's day.
-Christmas just isn't Christmas without a fine mincemeat pie or tarts to munch on!

 The Boston Cooking-School Cook Book (1916)